-Law Partners UTS Award winner
+Law Partners UTS Award Winner Determined to Make a Difference.

 Legal studies is a road that’s paved with hard work and relentless dedication.